EclesioMeloJunior/rust16vm/README.md

 Loads a 2 bytes value from memory into `destination_register`

 ```
-LDR SP, A // loads a value in the stack into the register A
+LDR A, SP // loads a value in the stack into the register A
 ```

 #### STR {src_register} {addr_register}